Last Updated: 1st January 2021

 - If we or substantially all of our assets are acquired by a third party, in which case information held by us about our users will be one of the transferred assets.

 3.4 Where we store your data

-Your personal data is processed primarily by staff operating inside the European Economic Area (EEA) who work for us or for one of our suppliers.
-It is possible however that your personal data may be processed by staff or systems operating outside the EEA to enable the fulfilment of your booking, the processing of your payment details and the provision of support services.
+Your personal data is processed primarily by staff operating inside the United Kingdom (UK) who work for us or for one of our suppliers.
+It is possible however that your personal data may be processed by staff or systems operating outside the UK to enable the fulfilment of our services to you, the processing of your payment details and the provision of support services.
 In either case will take all steps reasonably necessary to ensure that your personal data is treated securely and in accordance with this policy.

 3.5 Security of your information

 As mentioned earlier, we have taken and will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this policy and our information security policy.
 We ensure employees within our company who have access to your data have received training on information security and UK GDPR.
 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

 Unfortunately, the transmission of information via the internet or email is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your information transmitted through the Website, Web-booker, App, over email or via our contact centres; any transmission is at your own risk.
 Once we have received your information, we will take appropriate technical and organisational measures to safeguard your personal data against loss, theft and unauthorised use, access or modification.

 We will, from time to time, host links to and from the websites of our affiliates or third parties.
 If you follow a link to any of these websites, these websites will have their own privacy policies and we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any information to those websites.